pauldambra/blog_source/_posts/2017-08-17-testing-meaning.md

 but that doesn't seem to work.
 I'll try to make time to see if it's me or I can raise a PR to fix it.
 The `verify.sh` script has the `--diff` flag so I'll only see the warning locally anyway and it won't clutter CI output.

-`Idiot` is a word I use less and less since it's so easy to replace.
-And on reading the paragraph it was in seven-years-later me thinks it doesn't add anything to the post at all... so I remove it entirely.
-Whether or not `idiot` is OK to use the prompt allows me to reconsider a superflous paragraph.
+`Idiot` is a word I use less and less since it takes little effort to replace.
+On reading the paragraph it was in seven years later it doesn't add anything to the post at all.
+So I remove it entirely.
+Whether or not `idiot` is OK to use the prompt allows me to reconsider a superfluous paragraph.

+Update 2021: This has been in my drafts for four years.
+I am going to publish it without editing